This post may contain affiliate links.

 Where to eat in London for those of us who love good food and want to keep an eye on our spending?
 London is one city that could destroy your trip budget in food costs, if you’re not smart about where you spend.
 Eating out 3 times a day here, as we would in Asia, just ain’t gonna happen.
 Accommodation in London will likely cost you an arm and a leg.
 On the global scale, London hotels are right up there.
-We can give you some tips and ideas, we share the wallet friendly places we’ve stayed in this post.
-But right now, lets talk about eating in London, some tips from insiders, us!
+We can give you some tips and ideas But right now, lets talk about eating in London, some tips from insiders, us!

 Here are a few tips and suggestions on stretching your food dollar in London, from us, London sometimes-residents.
 We hope you can give you a bit on insider knowledge to save you cash while eating good food in London.